nawawn/InfraScripts/README.md

-# InfraScripts - Shared PowerShell Scripts for Infrastructure Stuff
+# Shared PowerShell Scripts for Infrastructure Stuff

 <strong>CollectServices.ps1</strong> </br>
 This script simply creates csv files which include details about services running on a server using the server name as a file name.